 Know About Grand Canyon Wildlife

-If you hike in the Grand Canyon, you will want to be aware of the Grand Canyon wildlife you might encounter.
+Grand Canyon wildlife that you might encounter on a hike in the canyon is something you will want to be aware of.
 For instance, you may find the tarantula crawling at a higher elevation.
 You usually will not find the spider in the desert scrub, or at a lower elevation.
 Tarantulas are hairy spiders, and therefore, have earned the name hairy mygalomorph among the families of spiders.

 Scientists believe that the tarantula has been around for a long time.
 In fact, they believe that the spider has lived on the planet several millions of years.
 It hasn’t changed much over time, and about 700 types of tarantulas exist in the world today.
 One place tarantulas call home is the Grand Canyon, making them a staple of Grand Canyon wildlife.